AdiNarendra98/AdiNarendra98/README.md

 - I'm **Aditya Narendra** a Research Intern 🧑🏻‍💻 at the **[Center of Excellence -Artificial Intelligence(Tech-Mahindra),OUTR](https://www.linkedin.com/company/center-of-excellence-artificial-intelligence-bbsr/mycompany/)** on **Intelligent Systems Design for Smart Cities** .

+- I am also working as an Research Collaborator at Cord.ai for an Ministry of Agriculture and Farmers' Welfare,Govt of India project on **predictive modelling and textual analysis**.

 - Previously I worked as a Junior Machine Learning Engineer at **[Omdena](https://omdena.com)** on **Vision Based Garbage Segmentation System** and as a Data Science Intern, at **[iNueron.ai](https://internship.ineuron.ai)** and at **[The Sparks Foundation](https://internship.thesparksfoundation.info/index.html).

 - I also spent 2 wonderful summers☀️ at Schools on **Deep Learning for Medical Imaging** at **[ETS Montreal](https://event.fourwaves.com/dlmi2022/pages)** in 2022 and on **AI and Computer Vision** at **[IIIT Hyderabad](https://cvit.iiit.ac.in/summerschool2021/)** in 2021.